mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 The small craft came to against the sand, minor scraping sounds echoing through the thick metal shell.
 "We're here," said Fajro, and one of the pilots began turning a knob to unblock the door that had been leaking on Melna.
 She thanked the pilot, to which thi gave a vacant glance and turned back to hae seat in the front of the cabin.
 The door lifted with some resistance, and she emerged a few paces from the shore on a beach near Heiko harbor.

 She quickly found that she was not alone.
-Nearly sixty other ships like theirs had landed on the shore and unleashed their Holragi occupants, all of them armed with guns and covered with zaikara hard feather armor.
+Nearly sixty other ships like theirs had landed on the shore and unleashed their Holragi occupants, all of them armed with guns and covered with zaikara porous feather armor.
+It was thicker than she imagined for a people that preferred the outskirts of the desert.
+She had heard stories of the usefulness of extra water layers against the heat and radiation.
+Perhaps they were true.

 A mechanical hum added to the commotion as Fajro emerged behind her and quickly joined her.
 He had a smile on his face as he watched his soldiers storming the city.

 "You've certainly brought some friends with you."